Abe: Japan's shrinking population not burden but incentive

 "I have absolutely no worries about Japan's demography," Abe said in a prepared speech at a Reuters Newsmaker event, noting that nominal gross domestic product had grown despite losing 3 million working-age people over the last three years.

-"Japan may be ageing.
+"Japan may be aging.
 Japan may be losing its population.
 But these are incentives for us," he said.

 "Why?
 Because we will continue to be motivated to grow our productivity," Abe added, citing robots, wireless sensors, and Artificial Intelligence as among the tools to do so.